(see more videos on our video page)

 Bigger Market in the Future

 In 2013, the Friends monitoring and advocacy took place in public meetings for the new Waterfront entrance to the Market.
-The planned removal of the Alaskan Way Viaduct and development of Seattle’s Central Waterfront provides a unique opportunity for the Pike Place Market PDA to reclaim an underutilized parcel of land within the Historic District and create a dynamic connection between downtown and the new Seattle Waterfront.
+The planned removal of the Alaskan Way Viaduct and development of Seattle’s Central Waterfront provided a unique opportunity for the Pike Place Market PDA to reclaim an underutilized parcel of land within the Historic District and create a dynamic connection between downtown and the new Seattle Waterfront.

 It’s satisfying to know that the Market continues to grow and thrive.
 In its early days, thousands of citizens spoke up and acted to keep the Market.
 That same spirit of ownership and affection reverberates today in the Friends of the Market and the many thousands who cherish this very special public place.